SPAIS staff supervisory interests

 Feminist theory and feminism; gender and class; family sociology and especially motherhood; emotions, psychosocial approaches; critical pedagogy, arts-based methodologies, collective biography; food work, self-employment and neoliberalism.

 Social and Political Attitudes, Public Opinion and Voting Behaviour, especially but not exclusively quantitative approaches.
-Also social identities (particularly class and nationalism) and social inequalities in education.
+Also social identities (particularly class and nationalism)

 Indigenous knowledge, indigenous politics, global governance and global governmentalities, post-colonialism and de-colonialism, Latin America, NGOs.